backtrace-labs/backtrace-unity/README.md

 - Send unhandled native game crashes on startup: Try to find game native crashes and send them on Game startup.
 - Handle unhandled exceptions: Toggle this on or off to set the library to handle unhandled exceptions that are not captured by try-catch blocks.
 - Symbols upload token - If you want to upload Unity debug symbols for Android NDK Native Crash debugging, enter your Backtrace Symbol upload token here.
 This option is available only in Android build.
-- Log random sampling rate - Enables a new random sampling mechanism for error message - **by default** sampling is equal to **0.01** - which means only **1%** of randomply sampling **reports will be send** to Backtrace.
-If you would like to send all error messages to Backtrace - please replace 0.01 value with 1.
+- Log random sampling rate - Enables a random sampling mechanism for DebugLog.error messages - **by default** sampling is equal to **0.01** - which means only **1%** of randomply sampling **reports will be send** to Backtrace.
+If you would like to send all DebugLog.error messages to Backtrace - please replace 0.01 value with 1.
 - Game Object Depth Limit: Allows developer to filter number of game object childrens in Backtrace report.
 - Collect last n game logs: Collect last n number of logs generated by game.
 - Enabled performance statistics: Allows `BacktraceClient` to measure execution time and include performance information as report attributes.